Transfer Learning-Based Surrogate Modeling for Nonlinear Time-History Response Analysis of High-Fidelity Structural Models: Proposed Framework

 \section{Proposed Framework}

 This section presents a framework that employs transfer learning to construct surrogate models of high-fidelity response analysis models.
+In this study, the term high-fidelity is used to denote a multi-story nonlinear structural model with higher computational cost and response complexity than the low-fidelity lumped-mass model, rather than an absolute level of modeling detail.
 The proposed framework enables the development of surrogate models for computationally expensive simulations that do not require large training datasets from such simulations.